projectblacklight/arclight/README.md

 ```sh
 $ docker compose up
 ```
 This should bring up a dockerized solr and arclight running at ports 8983 and 3000, with the seed data indexed.
+This uses a mount which allows you to make changes in your IDE/text editor of choice and see them reflected in the running app without a restart.

 NOTE: If you are on an M1/M2 mac, you will have to do the following first: